eersnington/workflow-cloudflare-world/packages/world-cloudflare/README.md

 npx workflow-cloudflare-world
 ```

-It asks how you want to deploy, then (by default) creates `wrangler.json` and `src/worker.ts` in the current working directory.
-The generated worker file already exports `StreamCoordinator` and the queue handler so Cloudflare can bind everything automatically.
+It asks how you want to deploy, which built bundle file Wrangler should use as `main`, and where your D1 migrations should live.
+The CLI then:

+- Writes a `wrangler.json` stub (or prints JSON to merge)
+- Creates a queue/`StreamCoordinator` entry file (default `src/worker.ts`)
+- Drops the baseline D1 migration (`0000_workflow_cloudflare.sql`) into your chosen migrations directory

 Adjust the file paths or merge the output into your existing config if needed.

 ### Deployment Models